Skip to main content Skip to footer

 With time, cancers may evolve to become resistant to the treatment that is being given, particularly when the treatment is palliative; this is somewhat similar to how bacteria becomes resistant to antibiotics given time.
 When this happens, your oncologist might change the treatment to one that the cancer has not previously “seen” or been treated with.

-In Australia, an immune checkpoint inhibitor called “nivolumab” is currently funded by the Pharmaceutical Benefits Scheme (PBS) for head and neck cancer patients who have incurable disease, but only after the cancer becomes resistant to chemotherapy.
+In Australia, immune checkpoint inhibitors called “nivolumab” and “pembrolizumab” are currently funded by the Pharmaceutical Benefits Scheme (PBS) for head and neck cancer patients who have incurable disease.
 Unfortunately, not everyone’s cancer will respond to immunotherapy.
-So there are several clinical trials happening right now to investigate combinations of multiple immunotherapy agents, immunotherapy in combination with chemotherapy, and other new anti-cancer therapies.
+So there are several clinical trials happening right now to investigate combinations of multiple immunotherapy agents and other new anti-cancer therapies.

 Where can I find additional information?